 Optimizations are possible to further improve the previous result and come close the optimal number of operations; for example, by turning off processors, as their corresponding items reach the end of the list, could be an idea but we will not dig into these details (see e.g. [2]) because they pertain to a course on parallel algorithms.
 Here we are interested in simulating the pointer-jumping technique in our setting which consists of one single processor and a 2-level memory, and show that deriving an I/O-efficient algorithm is very simple whenever an efficient parallel algorithm is available.
-The simplicity hinges onto an algorithmic scheme which deploys two basic primitives- Scan and Sort a set of triples- nowadays available in almost every distributed platforms, such as Apache Hadoop.
+The simplicity hinges onto an algorithmic scheme which deploys two basic primitives-

-FIGURE 4.2: An example of pointer jumping applied to the list $\mathcal{L}$ of Figure 4.1.
+FIGURE 4.2: An example of pointer jumping applied to the list \mathcal{L} of Figure 4.1.
 The dotted arrows indicate one pointer-jumping step applied onto the solid arrows, which represent the current configuration of the list.